 Each resident completes a six week rotation with each of the eight faculty members.
 During each of these rotations residents will be involved pre-and post-operative care and operate with their faculty.
 Residents also participate in emergency call on a rotating basis.
 Nonoperative days are spent in the anorectal surgery clinic with their faculty, performing complex colonoscopy and learning techniques for assessment of pelvic floor dysfunction.

-Clinical conferences, seminars, journal clubs and one-on-one instruction are all an integral part of Mayo Clinic's Colon and Rectal Surgery Fellowship Program.
+Clinical conferences, seminars, journal clubs and one-on-one instruction are all an integral part of Mayo Clinic's Colon and Rectal Surgery Fellowship.
 You will participate in:

 - A weekly dedicated Division of Colon and Rectal Surgery educational conference that includes moderated, formally structured, case presentations by residents and a didactic lecture by the faculty based on ASCRS textbook.